-Mission: Empower homeless families to achieve long-term self-sufficiency through shelter, housing, supportive services, and advocacy.
+Mission: The mission of Charlotte Family Housing (CFH) is to empower working families experiencing homelessness to achieve long-term self-sufficiency through shelter, housing, supportive services and advocacy.

 History: In 2011, CFH was created when three programs serving homeless families (Workforce Initiative for Supportive Housing (W.I.S.H.), Charlotte Emergency Housing and Family Promise) merged to become a single point-of-entry for Charlotte’s homeless families.
-Since the merger, CFH has served 455 families and helped 316 of those obtain housing.
-91% of these families have successfully maintained permanent housing without subsidies.
+Since the merger, 91% of families served have successfully maintained permanent housing without subsidies.

-Approach: CFH focuses on a shelter-to-housing model, which is based on a deep belief in building a family’s strengths and capabilities to move toward self-sufficiency and lasting change.
+Approach: CFH focuses on a shelter-to-housing model, building a family’s strengths and capabilities to move toward self-sufficiency.
 CFH meets immediate needs by housing qualified families in one of their three temporary shelters before advancing them into permanent housing with supportive services.
-Services include – financial literacy, career guidance, education, health and wellness, and relational volunteer teams for support.
+Services include financial literacy, career guidance, education, health and wellness, and relational volunteer teams for support.

 In light of COVID19, CFH has suspended all tours, workshops, and volunteer opportunities at their sites.
 There are still opportunities to support this partnership through in-kind donations and contributing to the Jubilee Store.